-The Foro 3000 Drill is expected to be a relatively simple and straightforward expansion of the Foro 1650 (Intermediate Depth Drill) currently in IDP inventory.
+The Foro 3000 Drill is a relatively straightforward expansion of the Foro 1650 (Intermediate Depth Drill) currently in IDP inventory.
 The Foro 3000 Drill makes use of a majority of the Foro 1650 component designs.
 As mentioned in the Foro 1650 Drill section, additional effort and time has been required to complete a re-design of the Foro 3000 and Foro 1650 control system electronics.
-IDP plans to complete the electronics work in PY 2021 and conduct final in-house integration testing of the drill in PY 2022.
+IDP is nearing completion of testing and troubleshooting the electronics redesign in PY 2022.

-- 1. Complete re-design and fabrication of control system PY 2021. - 2.
-Complete fabrication of the Foro 3000 Drill PY 2020 through PY 2022. - 3.
-Deploy the drill to Antarctica Currently anticipated in fall 2022.
+- 1. Complete control system testing and troubleshooting PY 2022. - 2.
+Complete fabrication of the Foro 3000 Drill PY 2022 and PY 2023. - 3.
+Deploy the drill to Antarctica Currently anticipated in fall 2023.